LearnersGuild/learning-os/blueprint/foundations.md

 > "Be bold, and mighty forces will come to your aid."

 ## Don't build a school.
-Grow a learning community.
+Cultivate a learning community.

 The OS is the soil in which a learning community grows and thrives.
 Not a factory/machine that makes workers.